Code-Institute-Submissions/Project2_Celebrity_Quiz/README.md

 ![quiz main section correct answer](assets/readme_images/quiz-section2.png)

 * Bottom section of the quiz page.
 This section contains two features:
     * The first is the instuctions again if the user did not check on the first page or forgets how the game works.
-When clicked the text disapears and is replaced by a box with instructions in.
-If this box is clicked it disapears and is replaced with the original text.
+When clicked the text disappears and is replaced by a box with instructions in.
+If this box is clicked it disappears and is replaced with the original text.
     * The second feature allows the user to toggle sound effects on or off and adds value to the user if they want to listen to music or other sounds while playing the quiz without the quiz noises playing.

 The below shows the section when neither feature has been clicked